-1.2.2 Growth forecasts for 2015/16
+1.2.2 Growth forecasts for 2016/17

-The 2015/16 Price List is based on Western Power's most recent forecasts of energy consumption and customer numbers (prepared in March 2015).
+The 2016/17 Price List is based on Western Power's most recent forecast of energy consumption and customer numbers (prepared in March 2016).
 Energy consumption and customer number forecasts are important because they are used to divide the overall revenue requirement across customers and into a price per unit of energy sold.

-The energy forecasts for the 2015/16 price list were produced using the latest available customer data and other economic inputs.
-The resulting forecast is again lower than Western Power's previous forecasts.
-This outcome is consistent with what is occurring in other jurisdictions across Australia.
+The energy forecast for the 2016/17 price list was produced using the latest available customer data and other economic inputs.
+The resulting forecast is closely aligned with Western Power's 2015 forecast for 2016/17.
+However, the energy volumes are predicted to contract shaper from 2020 onwards.
 The chart below highlights the differences in energy volumes over the forecast period.

-Figure 1 - Comparison of previous forecast (2014) with latest forecast (2015) - GWh
+Figure 1 - Comparison of 2015 and 2016 Forecasts - GWh